Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ✓ Third-party testedNSF Certified for Sport

-The only Alpha-GPC product with NSF Certified for Sport status, making it the top choice for tested athletes
+The only Alpha-GPC product with NSF Certified for Sport status.
+If you get drug-tested, this is the one to buy.

 +NSF Certified for Sport